 Net debt is a capital management measure we use to monitor how much debt we have after taking into account cash and cash equivalents.
 We use it as an indicator of our overall financial position, and calculate it by taking our total long-term debt, including the current portion of long-term debt, and subtracting cash and cash equivalents.
-Refer to Section 7.1 "Consolidated capital employed" of CAE's MD&A for the year ended March 31, 2023 for a reconciliation of this measure to the most directly comparable measure under IFRS.
+Refer to Section 8.1 "Consolidated capital employed" of CAE's interim fiscal 2024 MD&A for a reconciliation of this measure to the most directly comparable measure under IFRS.